Trijay1709/CynthiaUngwusite/README.md

 # CynthiaUngwusite
-# Website Clone Practice

 ## Description
 This project is a practice exercise aimed at creating a clone of a website for educational and skill development purposes only.
-The cloned website is for practice and not intended for public use or distribution.

 ## Installation
 1. Clone this repository to your local machine